Skill Sheet: What You Will Learn Here

 - Stakeholders – who are they?

-- Role of stakeholders in the capital market
+- Types of stakeholders and their role in the capital market

-There are many stakeholders in the capital market who influence and are influenced by the functioning of the market.
+There are many stakeholders in business who influence and are influenced by the functioning of the market.
 They are like the wheels of a vehicle and are essential for its smooth functioning.
+Therefore, efficient stakeholder management is also among the many goals of every company.
+It is also important for investors in any business to conduct a thorough stakeholder analysis covering stakeholder mapping and stakeholder management before investing in it.

-The diagram below shows examples of stakeholders in a capital market are:
+The diagram below shows stakeholders examples in a capital market:

 Stock exchanges are the organisations that provide platforms to companies to raise capital through IPOs and trade in their shares and bonds through investors and traders.
 Along with equities and bonds, various other products are traded on the exchanges, such as Exchange Traded Funds (ETFs), investment funds, single stock futures and options, index futures and options, currency derivatives, commodity derivatives and interest rate derivatives.